matthiask/django-imagefield/README.rst

   in the database.
 - django-imagefield fails early when image data is incomplete or not processable by Pillow_ for some reason.
+- django-imagefield allows adding width, height and PPOI (primary point of interest) fields to the model by adding ``auto_add_fields=True`` to the field instead of boringly and verbosingly adding them yourself.

 Replacing existing uses of django-versatileimagefield requires the following steps: